Updated: Jul 13

-With their huge size, impressive teeth, great white sharks are undeniably one of the most iconic and magnificent species of sharks on the planet.
+With their huge size and impressive teeth, great white sharks are undeniably one of the most iconic and magnificent species of sharks on the planet.
 But it is not only the way they look that makes these sharks so alluring, it is also their behaviour that is completely fascinating.
-White sharks are amongst only a handful fo species that will actually jump out of the water - launching their impressive bulk metres over the surface and crashing back down amongst an enormous splash.
+White sharks are amongst only a handful fo species that will actually jump out of the water - launching their incredible bulk several metres out of the surface and crashing back down amongst an enormous splash.
 It's great to witness, but why do white sharks "breach" like this?
-What is is for?
+What is it for?
 And do we even know why sharks jump?

 Meet the Great White

 Great white sharks, also known as white sharks or white pointers, are the third largest sharks alive today.
 Unlike their larger, filter-feeding cousins - the basking sharks (Cetorhinus maximus) and whale sharks (Rhincodon typus) - great white are incredibly active, agile predators (Klimley et al, 2001, Martin et al, 2005, Sperone et al, 2012, Semmens et al, 2019).